 Start with 10 Easy Wildflowers

-Learn to grow and maintain 10 foolproof Florida wildflower species, including Blanketflower, Softhair coneflower, Gayfeather, Beebalm and Sunflowers.
-Download the 24-page 10 Easy Wildflowers, or view it as an insert in the Guide for Real Florida Gardeners.
+Learn to grow and maintain 10 foolproof Florida wildflowers, including Blanketflower, Black-eyed Susan, Blazing star, Beebalm and Sunflowers.
+Follow that up with 10 additional Florida wildflowers for attracting butterflies and bees.
+Download 10 Easy Wildflowers (24-page PDF) and 10 Easy Wildflowers for Butterflies and Bees (24-pg PDF) or view them as inserts in the Guide for Real Florida Gardeners.

 “The results of landscaping with native wildflowers are amazing.
 So many beautiful plants, lots of butterflies, caterpillars and other critters!”